Online Business

 What is allowed and what is prohibited on the Internet?
 Operators of websites and online stores must comply with a number of legal rules in order to avoid warnings and other problems.
 CCI guide to Internet law

-One aim of GTC is to reduce liability and risk as far as possible.
+One aim of general terms and conditions (GTC) is to reduce liability and risk as far as possible.
 Whether individual provisions in GTC are permissible and necessary depends, among other things, on the industry.
 Some industry associations and publishers provide sample GTC.
 Lawyers specializing in contract law draw up individual GTC.
 General terms and conditions are only effective if they are included in the respective contract – and for this there are special rules for online trade.
-CCI guide to general terms and conditions
+The local IHK Chamber of Industry and Commerce provides further information and advice.

 Sales law regulates topics such as warranty, possible compensation claims, the right to exchange and return goods, as well as specific aspects of international sales contracts.
-CCI guide to sales law and CCI guide to the right of return
+The local IHK Chamber of Industry and Commerce provides a guide to sales law and a guide to the right of return

 A cancellation button must be provided if companies conclude contracts with consumers online that bind the consumer in the long term.